 At Stage 2 you will further develop the skills learned at Stage 1 with a further range of projects designed to broaden your knowledge and skills, working alongside others who may be working on different styles of chairs:

-At Stage 3 you will develop these skills even further learning how to adapt and apply the skills learnt onto more advanced styles of traditional armchairs as well as the fitting and tailoring required for modern curved and shaped chairs.
+At Stage 3 you will develop these skills even further learning how to adapt and apply the skills learnt onto more advanced styles of traditional armchairs as well as the tailoring and fitting required for modern curved and shaped chairs.
+Good quality upholstery is achieved by eye, feel and judgement and it is these skills that we aim to help our students achieve.

-These qualification courses can be studied in two formats starting week beginning 3rd September 2018:
+These qualification courses are studied one-day per week starting week beginning 5th September 2022:

 Courses are based around the academic year starting the first week in September through to mid-July, with half-term and holidays in line with Hertfordshire schools.